-The Secretarial Division shall be in charge of corporate governance affairs and the Chief Financial Officer shall be in charge of supervision.
-The said officer shall be a qualified lawyer or accountant or have at least three years' management experience gained at a public company in handling legal affairs, financial affairs, stock affairs, etc.
+The Secretarial Division shall be in charge of corporate governance affairs and the Chief Financial Officer shall be appointed as the most senior officer in charge of corporate governance affairs.
+The said officer shall be a qualified, practice-eligible lawyer or accountant or have been in a managerial position for at least three years in a securities, financial, or futures related institution or a public company in handling legal affairs, financial affairs, stock affairs or corporate governance affairs.

-It is advisable that the corporate governance affairs mentioned in the preceding paragraph include at least the following items:
+It is required that the corporate governance affairs mentioned in the preceding paragraph include at least the following items:

-- 1. Handling corporate registration and amendment registration - 2.
-Handling matters relating to board of directors meetings ("Board Meetings") and shareholders meetings according to laws, and assisting the Company with compliance with laws and regulations governing such meetings - 3.
-Producing minutes of Board Meetings and shareholders meetings - 4.
-Furnishing information required for business execution by directors, and updating them on developments of laws and regulations relating to the operation of the Company in order to assist them with legal compliance

-- 5. Affairs relating to investor relations - 6.
-Other matters set out in the articles or corporation or contracts
+- 1. Handling matters relating to board meetings and shareholders meetings according to laws - 2.
+Producing minutes of board meetings and shareholders meetings - 3.
+Assisting in onboarding and continuous development of directors - 4.
+Furnishing information required for business execution by directors - 5.
+Assisting directors with legal compliance - 6.
+Other matters set out in the articles of corporation or contracts